GalaxyBalaxy/EasyMusicPaste/README.md

 # Installing
 Download zip with big green code button up top.
 Unzip in desired directory.
 CD to directory with setup.py and do `pip install .`
-To use, copy the tracklist, go to your terminal and run `emp`
+To use, copy the tracklist to your clipboard, go to your terminal and run `emp`

 IMPORTANT:
 Edit the config.py file with your API tokens, else you will not be able to upload.